monadexio/monadex-api/monadex-api.md

 + Model (application/json)

     JSON representation of Monadex Resource.
-In addition to representing its state in the JSON form it offers affordances in the form of the HTTP Link header.

-    + Headers

-            Link: <http:/api.monadex.io/campaigns/42>;rel="self", <http:/api.monadex.io/campaigns/42/star>;rel="star"

     + Body

             {
-                "_links": {
-                    "self": { "href": "/campaigns/42" },
-                    "star": { "href": "/campaigns/42/star" },
-                },
                 "id": "42",
                 "created_at": "2014-04-14T02:15:15Z",
+                "ended_at": "2014-08-02T02:15:15Z",
                 "title": "Title of Campaign",
                 "description": "Description of Campaign",
                 "length": "Length of Campaign",
                 "url": "URL of Campaign",
-                "content": "String contents"
-            }
+                "goal": "Number of tshirts for sale",
+                "sold": "Number of tshirts sold",
+                "reservations": "Number of tshirts reserved",
+                "cost": "Cost of one tshirt",
+                "price": "Price of one tshirt",
+                "design": "JSON representation of the tshrit design" }

 ### Retrieve a Single Campaign [GET]